Sophrinix/Crank-Start/docs/README.md

 ### Phase 6: - Payment and Commenting (1.5 day)

-**Objective:** Users are able to securely add their credit card information to the app and comment on projects
+**Objective:** Users are able to securely add credit card information to the app and comment on projects